The probabilistic world: Probabilistic time

 \paragraph*{Unique jump chains for three Ising spins} More possibilities arise if one places more than a single spin on every site $m$.
 As an example, we may consider three Ising spins at every site $m$, $s_k(m) = \pm 1$, $k=1,2,3$.
 For $\mathcal{L}(m)$ one may consider

 For this unique jump chain the spin $s_2$ has to change its sign when moving from $m$ to $m+1$, and the two spins $s_1$ and $s_3$ are exchanged,

 Only spin configurations that obey the rule \eqref{eq:UJ14} for neighboring sites contribute to expectation values of observables.
-We will later associate this unique jump operation with the Hadamard gate in a quantum subsystem.
+We will later associate this unique jump operation with the Hadamard gate in a quantum subsystem for which the three Ising spins $s_k$ are associated to the three cartesian directions of a single qubit or quantum spin.

 Another choice could be

 The unique jump corresponds to a rotation between the spins $s_1$ and $s_2$, leaving $s_3$ invariant,

 which stands for $s_1(m+1) = -s_2(m)$, $s_2(m+1) = s_1(m)$, $s_3(m+1) = s_3(m)$.